PeterCookDev/TechLeading/topics/Facilitation.md

 ## Training Courses and Videos

 - [Stephen Haunts - Pluralsight - How to Run Effective Meetings](https://app.pluralsight.com/library/courses/run-effective-meetings) 💲

 - [Tomek Kaczanowski - Problem-solving techniques for groups](https://vimeo.com/126778448) [25:29]
+Takeaway: Break into smaller groups.
+Use 5 whys.
+Use Ishikawa/Fishbone diagrams for breadth first discussions.
+Use de Bono's thinking hats.
+Presence of leaders can influence decision making as people don't want to disagree with their leaders.

 ## Books